winterstein/aiqa/server/README.md

 Keep types to the minimum wanted (e.g. one type per database table/index).
 Local utility types are fine for e.g. complex function input parameters.
 But avoid defining similar types, or types which are very simple.
 Except for local utility types, type definitions should be in a Types.ts file in the types directory.

+## Types / Schema files
+Types are mostly auto-generated from the TypeScript code.
+The Span type is maintained manually. scripts/generate-schemas.js is used to generate the schema files.